bvm/bvm/README.md

 ## Future improvements

+High priority:

+1. Improve user story for different binaries with the same name (`gvm use denoland/deno 1.3.1` or `gvm use name-stealer/deno 1.2.0`)
+2. Ability to easily switch back to using a binary on the path without gvm (`gvm use deno path`?).
+   - Do this without removing the shim (so use the second result of `whereis -b deno`/`where deno`)

+Others:

 1. Ability to specify a range of supported versions in _.gvmrc.json_ to reduce the number of downloaded binaries:
    ```jsonc
    {